Gabbumaay/Optimal_Path_finding_by_A-star_Algorithm/README.md

 ## Contributors
 - Siripurapu Madhusudhana Rao-2022CSB1127
 - Murru Sai Yaswanth-2022MCB1271
-- Vanjivaka Sai Ram-2022MCB1363
+- Vanjivaka SaiRam-2022MCB1363
 ## License
 This project is open-source and available under the [License Name] license.
 See the LICENSE file for details.

-Happy pathfinding!
+Good luck for your pathfinding!